-Do you have a question about Salvation Army Thrift Stores?
-Take a look at these responses to some frequently ask questions to find the answer you need!
-If a response to your question is not provided below, please feel free to send us a message at email@example.com
+Do you have a question about The Salvation Army Thrift Store?
+Here are some responses to frequently ask questions.
+If a response to your question is not provided below, please feel free to contact us at: email@example.com

-1. Who owns or operates Salvation Army Thrift Stores?
+1. Who owns or operates The Salvation Army Thrift Store?

 2. Who do I contact to receive help from The Salvation Army such as food, clothing and household goods?